5 ways to manage your weight during pregnancy

 Eating for two can lead to some serious regret when it comes to trying to lose the baby weight.
 Manage your weight gain during pregnancy with our top five tips!
+For more information, talk to an online doctor for pregnancy consultation today.

 Pregnancy and weight gain seem to go hand in hand.
 Of course they should.
-After all, you are spending the better part of a year growing a brand new human inside your body.
-But with the birth of your baby comes sleepless nights, and long days.
+After all, you are spending the better part of a year growing a brand-new human inside your body.
+But with the birth of your baby comes sleepless nights and long days.
 The last thing many new moms want to focus on is losing the baby weight.

-The best way to bounce back after baby is to manage your weight during pregnancy.
+The best way to bounce back after a baby is to manage your weight during pregnancy.
 You need to gain weight to have a healthy pregnancy.
 Yet managing a healthy weight gain during your three trimesters can help ensure a healthier pregnancy.
 Being overweight or gaining a lot of weight in pregnancy puts women at risk for gestational diabetes, high blood pressure, preeclampsia, and cesarean delivery.

-Check out how much weight you should gain with this pregnancy weight gain calculator
+Check out how much weight you should gain with this pregnancy weight gain calculator.

 Weight can be a sensitive issue during pregnancy.
-Many expecting mothers have food aversions, nausea and vomiting that can make it difficult to eat any food, let alone make healthy choices.
+Many expecting mothers have food aversions, nausea, and vomiting that can make it difficult to eat any food, let alone make healthy choices.

-While each pregnancy is different and unique, in general there are some best practices when it comes to approaching weight management during pregnancy.
+While each pregnancy is different and unique, in general, there are some best practices when it comes to approaching weight management during pregnancy.

-Drink Water
+Drink water

 Drinking water and pregnancy should go hand in hand.
 Not only does water play an important role in developing your placenta and amniotic sac, but it also helps avoid one very uncomfortable pregnancy complication-constipation.